-Promoters play a significant role in the success of a start-up organization and are usually paid in terms of equity shares of respective holding companies in proportion with the total capital raised.
-Apart from market strategies implemented to incentivize investment in a particular company, holdings of a stock promoter also influence the total trade volume of its equity shares in both primary and secondary markets.
+Promoters play a significant role in the success of a start-up organization and are usually paid in terms of equity shares of respective holding companies in proportion to the total capital raised.
+Apart from market strategies implemented to incentivize investment in a particular company, the holdings of a stock promoter also influence the total trade volume of its equity shares in both primary and secondary markets.

 Depending upon the nature of an issuing company/authoritative body, stock promoters can be classified into the following categories –

 One of the most popular types of promoters, such individuals/company is in charge of creating awareness regarding a start-up business among residents.
 Such promotion can cater to both resident and non-resident individuals, depending upon the requirements and guidelines pre-set by issuing companies.

 Penny stocks are often considered a dubious form of investment, as no adequate knowledge regarding the issuing companies and services provided are available to individuals.
 In India, all stocks trading below Rs.
 10 can be labeled as penny stocks.
 Such securities are highly speculative as no public information is available, and they often have large bid-ask spreads and consequently, a lower trading volume.